apluslms/run-acos-server/README.md

 ACOS content types and packages as NPM modules to the container.
 It replaces the original package.json file in the ACOS server repository.

+It is possible to mount ACOS content types and/or packages from the host machine into the container in case you want to run and test them in the container while developing them.

 ### Usage